gvegayon/documentation-public/project_filesystem.md

 because of small capacity of /staging, HPC is planning to replace it with a much bigger and newer file system.
 So please migrate your data to /scratch at your earliest convenience.

+### Where should I make the data migration?

+On hpc-transfer, hpc-transfer is recently upgraded with 40GB links, it can migrate data in and out much faster than login nodes.

 ## Backups

 There are no backups for either /scratch or /staging.
 Please keep additional copies of your important data to prevent accidental data loss.
 (If your PhD thesis relies on your data, keep at least tripple copies.)